JoeCalvi/dbd-api/server/README.md

 `/survivors`

 By calling http://localhost:3000/survivors, you will get ALL survivors.
 These survivor objects have slightly less detail than getting an individual survivor by their ID or name.

-An example of a returned survivor from this route looks like this:
+Example:

 ```
 {